 If organisations are unable to calculate their CO2 emissions, then it will reduce their capacity to access finance, either through grant schemes, through agri-environment, or the carbon credit market.

 Fortunately there have been numerous projects that are looking at establishing proxies by which Greenhouse Gas Emissions and Sinks can be estimated.
 These primarily use plant communities and water levels, following the basic well established principle that a higher water table means lower emissions of CO2.
+Consideration of plant communities is important as plants with aerenchyma (channels between the roots and leaves of a plant) can act as a "shunt", allowing greater release of methane into the atmosphere.
+Land use is also relevant, as regular ploughing or farming of root vegetables such as potatoes can accelerate oxidisation of the peat.

 The largest (but by no means only) body of work done in this area has been assembled by of University of Greifswald in the Greenhouse Gas Emission Site Types (GEST) Methodology.